Everything you need to know about the Oogie Boogie Bash at Disneyland Resort with tips and plans to get the most of your Disneyland Halloween party.

-I’ve had friends rave, several really enjoy it, and one complain about it.
+I’ve had many friends rave, several really enjoy it, and one complain about it.

 I love Halloween, I love Disneyland, so this was a complete win!
 We’re planning to attend next year!

-If you love a good theme, appreciate the experiences behind the rides (like parades and character meet and greets) you’ll love it!
-It’s a safe way to trick or treat and laugh at the funny things the villain characters say and do without any scare or gore.
+If you love a good theme, and appreciate the experiences behind the rides (like parades and character meet and greets) you’ll love it!
+It’s a safe way to trick-or-treat and laugh at the funny things the villain characters say and do without any scare or gore.